-BIO9905MERG1 – Bioinformatics for Metagenomic Analyses and Environmental Sequencing
+BIO9905MERG1 – Bioinformatics for Environmental Sequencing (DNA Metabarcoding)

-The student will be introduced to high throughput sequencing (methods and concepts) and how the data can be analyzed further to study microbial diversity and metagenomics.
-Important themes will be (1) filtering and quality assessment of high throughput sequence data, (2) clustering of high throughput sequence data, (3) taxonomic and genetic annotation of high throughput sequence data, (4) microbial diversity analyses, (5) analyses of microbial community composition and change and (6) metabolic reconstruction analyses.
-The main emphasis will be on the programs/bioinformatics pipelines Qiime and mothur.
+You will be introduced to high throughput sequencing (methods and concepts) and how the DNA metabarcoding sequence data can be analyzed further.
+Important themes will be (1) filtering and quality assessment of high throughput sequence data, (2) error correction and/or clustering of high throughput sequence data, and (3) taxonomic annotation of high throughput sequence data.
+We will also touch upon some further downstream analyses, including network analyses.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.